serverless/serverless/docs/guide/overview-of-event-sources.md

 ### DynamoDB Streams

-Currently there's no native support for DynamoDB Streams ([we need your feedback](https://github.com/serverless/serverless/issues/1441)) but you can use custom provider resources to setup the mapping:
+Currently there's no native support for DynamoDB Streams ([we need your feedback](https://github.com/serverless/serverless/issues/1441)) but you can use custom provider resources to setup the mapping.

+**Note:** You can also create the table in the `resources.Resources` section and use `Fn::GetAtt` to reference the `StreamArn` in the mappings `EventSourceArn` definition.

 ```yml
 # serverless.yml